 Chlamydia is a sexually transmitted infection (STI) that can sometimes infect the mucous membranes of the throat.
-It does not usually cause symptoms but may lead to a sore throat.
+It does not usually cause symptoms, but it may lead to a sore throat.
 Treatment is typically with antibiotics.

 Chlamydia of the throat can sometimes cause a sore throat, but it often does not produce any symptoms.
 In some people, the infection develops in both the throat and the genitals.

-In this article, we outline the symptoms, appearance, and causes of chlamydia in the throat.
-We also provide information on chlamydia transmission, testing, prevention, diagnosis, and treatment.
-Finally, we discuss the outlook for people with chlamydia of the throat and answer some frequently asked questions about the disease.
+This article outlines the symptoms, appearance, and causes of chlamydia in the throat.
+It also provides information on chlamydia transmission, testing, prevention, diagnosis, treatment, and more.